Server Requirements for Phlox

 Designing with Elementor is very efficient and easy but everything comes with a cost.
 Elementor adds to your server resources usage and if your server is not powerful enough or can't handle all the requests, chances are that you may run into some troubles.

 From what we have seen so far, the majority of these problems were related to a lack of memory on the user's server and raising the available memory and in some cases, the PHP timeout value has fixed them.
-But there are some confusing scenarios which may cause some questions.
+But there are some confusing scenarios that may cause some questions.
 We will explain some of them here.

 - Elementor is working with other themes but fails with Phlox

 First, we strongly state here that the Phlox theme does not have any conflicting issues with the Elementor page builder.
 You can find Phlox in the list of compatible themes with Elementor here.

 Again, the real issue here is the memory.
 When you switch to another theme, let say WordPress Twenty Nineteen, Your server will have more memory available but you will miss the arsenal of the features which Phlox provides.
 So in this case, you just need to raise the memory.
 To do this, just add the following lines to the wp-config.php file in your WordPress installation directory: